-The BC outdoor community - Most of our team come from BC, Canada, and we're active in the different climbing/skiing/hiking communities here.
+The Canadian outdoor community - Most of the team involved in the movie project are from Canada, and are active in the different climbing/skiing/hiking communities there.
 Inevitably we stand to influence this audience the most as we have a lot in common with them.
-We plan to do talks at the local mountaineering clubs, as well as show our movies in annual film festivals in Vancouver.
+We plan to do talks at the local mountaineering clubs, as well as show our movies in local film festivals.

 The adventure travel community - It's no secret that travel is a booming industry, and destinations such as Canada, Nepal, South America, etc. have become popular places for adventure vacations.
 While an expedition to an 8,000m peak may not appeal to everyone, we aim to promote adventure travel to mountainous regions like the Himalayas through stunning imagery and interviews with the team.